Pa1eAdal/AdK_force/README.md

 'c2o' represents the time required for product release 'all' represents the time interval between two adjacent cycles

+### script
+The scripts used to analyze the data and plot the figures.

 ## Trajectories

 Trajectories obtained from simulations